se-edu/se-book/gitAndGithub/tag/outcomes.md

-:trophy: Can set Git to tag files :three:
+:trophy: Can tag commits using Git :three: